Learning

 Materials & LEssons

 In the spirit of sharing knowledge and contribute to the aviation community, we are making available multiple ground lessons related to flight training on this page.
 Click on the links below to open each lesson.
 These presentations were created as part of our “CFI Lessons Plan”, and are free for your own academic use.
-Note they are not necessarily being kept up to date on this website, they do not substitute the official FAA training publications, published regulations and/or manufacturer documentations.
-Westflying LLC and/or their members are not responsible for misuse of this material.
+Note these lessons are not necessarily being kept up to date, they do not substitute the official FAA training publications, published regulations and/or manufacturer documentations.
+Westflying LLC and/or their members are not responsible for misuse of this material.Â

-Private and Commercial Lessons
+1) Private and Commercial Lessons

 - [I.G] Risk Management